 General practitioners/family doctors are specialist physicians trained in the principles of the discipline.
 They are personal doctors, primarily responsible for the provision of comprehensive and continuing care to every individual seeking medical care irrespective of age, sex and illness.
 They care for individuals in the context of their family, their community, and their culture, always respecting the autonomy of their patients.
 They recognise they will also have a professional responsibility to their community.
 In negotiating management plans with their patients they integrate physical, psychological, social, cultural and existential factors, utilising the knowledge and trust engendered by repeated contacts.
-General practitioners/family physicians exercise their professional role by promoting health, preventing disease and providing cure, care, or palliation.
+General practitioners/family physicians exercise their professional role by promoting health, preventing disease providing cure, care, or palliation and promoting patient empowerment and self-management.
 This is done either directly or through the services of others according to health needs and the resources available within the community they serve, assisting patients where necessary in accessing these services.
 They must take the responsibility for developing and maintaining their skills, personal balance and values as a basis for effective and safe patient care.
+Like other medical professionals, they must take responsibility for continuously monitoring, maintaining and if necessary improving clinical aspects, services and organisation, patient safety and patient satisfaction of the care they provide.